DimWebDev/task-manager-tool/README.md

 2. **Configure the request**

    - Set the HTTP method to "GET".
-   - Enter the request URL, including the ID of the task you want to retrieve: http://localhost:8080/tasks/1.
+   - Enter the request URL, including the ID of the task you want to retrieve: `http://localhost:8080/tasks/1`.
 Replace 1 with the actual ID of the task you're interested in.
 Our databse uses an integer as aut0-increment primary key.

 3. **Sumbit the request by clicking the "Send" button**

-By using Postman to run the `GetTaskByID`, you can easily test the retrieval part of the CRUD operations of your Task Manager Tool.

 #### Running the `UpdateTask` handler with Postman